 Problem #2: Your team keeps fixing the same content errors week to week

-Often martech teams tasked with managing email campaigns feel their hands are tied when it comes to streamlining the email creation process.
+Often MOPs teams tasked with managing email campaigns feel their hands are tied when it comes to streamlining the email creation process.
 When you have multiple business units contributing to your email creation process, it’s easy for branding guidelines to be overlooked — or worse, problematic creative elements get added to an email that end up causing rendering issues.

-Problem #3: Someone outside the MOPs team is using a “rogue” tool
+Problem #3: Someone outside the MOPs team is using a ‘rogue’ tool

 Problem #4: Compliance issues are an ongoing challenge

 The only problem is, if your organization has a decentralized team, there is a chance not everyone creating emails knows the rules.
 Do all emails include an unsubscribe link and list your company’s postal address in the footer?
 What about a link to your company’s terms and conditions?
 Do the images in your emails include alt tags to meet accessibility guidelines?
-If you can’t confirm that every email contains this information, your email programs may be violating legal regulations and at risk of incurring substantial penalties and fines.
+If you can’t confirm that every email contains this information, your email programs may be violating legal regulations and your company is at risk of incurring substantial penalties and fines.

 Problem #5: Non-stop flow of email requests is limiting productivity